NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/Learning3DSlicer/README.md

 ## Objective

-- Objective A. Understand how to include jupyter notebook and pyhton libraries in 3D Slicer.
+- Objective A. Understand how to include jupyter notebook and python libraries in 3D Slicer.
 - Objective B. Segment a shape in a volume and define a similar ROI
 - Objective C. Define a calibration method for a virtual cone shaped image using magnetic tracking
 - Objective D. Making custom Slicer apps, gui, etc. (if time permits)